michaelnisi/skull/README.md

 ### Swift Package Manager

-Experimentally, on macOS, you can use the [Package Manager](https://swift.org/package-manager/).
-However, here, in `Libraries/CSqlite3/module.modulemap`, the path to the SQLite3 header is hard coded to the default Xcode macOS SDK location.
+Experimentally, you can use the [Package Manager](https://swift.org/package-manager/).

 ```
 swift build